sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 We want to first set it to a |+&#10217; state with the `update_state` method, and then excite the memory to measure emitted photons with the `excite` method.
 The `update_state` method will require a plus state as input.
 The `excite` method needs an argument for the desired destination node, so we'll supply the name of our `node2`.
-We’ll schedule both of these at a predetermined frequency `FREQUENCY` (given in Hz) for a set number of trials `NUM_TRIALS`.
+We'll schedule both of these at a predetermined period.

 To manage all of these requirements, we'll write our second protocol class, the `Sender`.
 The protocol will need a reference to the local node, as well as the name of the memory to trigger.